nazgee/orbuculum/README.md

 ```

 # Usage
+There are 2 steps needed to work with properly *indexed* source code:
+- generate compilation database
+- import database to your IDE

+## Generating compilation database
 To create a super-project database for 3 *AOSP* projects:
 ```
 $ orbuculum.sh --out ~/myproj/compile_commands.json surfaceflinger hwcomposer.ranchu libgui